MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box.md

 ### What happens to Box Notes?

-Our app does not currently support Box Notes conversion.
+Our app will automatically convert Box Notes to Word Document.

 ### Locked files